QuickBlox/q-consultation/documentation/INTEGRATION.md

 - **https://client-website.com/login**
 - **https://provider-website.com/login**

-To be able to work with all the data, you need to log in as a user.
+To be able to work with all the data, you need to login as a user.

 - iOS: <https://docs.quickblox.com/docs/ios-authentication#log-in-user>
 - Android: <https://docs.quickblox.com/docs/android-authentication#log-in-user>